gulfiliz/gulfiliz.github.io/_posts/2025-12-30-new-orleans.md

 Most restaurants and cafés were pet-friendly.
 This isn't a common practice in Dallas.
 For the first time, I had the chance to dine in with my dog.

+By the way, seafood pizza is a must try!

+There was a place called Luna Pizza just a 30-seconds walk from the hotel we stayed at.
+I absolutely loved every pizza I tried there. :)

 <div class="row">
     <div class="col-md-6">
         {% include figure.liquid loading="lazy" path="assets/img/new_orleans/beignets.JPG" title="Beignets at Café du Monde" class="img-fluid rounded z-depth-1" %}